Key Hashing

 • sha256

 MurMur non-cryptographic hash functions are considered as the industry fastest and conflict-prone algorithms up to date, which gives a nice balance between security and performance.
-With this change you now you can choose the different hash length, depending on your organisation security policies.
+With this change you now you can choose the different hash length, depending on your organization security policies.
 We have also introduced a new sha256 cryptographic key hashing algorithm, for cases when you are willing to sacrifice some performance for additional security.

 Performance wise, setting new key hashing algorithms can increase the key hash length, as well as key length itself, so expect that your analytics data size to grow (but not that much, up to about 10%).
 Additionally, if you set the sha256 algorithm, it will significantly slowdown Tyk, because cryptographic functions are slow by design but very secure.